swcarpentry/modern-scientific-authoring/01-mess.md

 > Good intentions aside,
 > it always comes down to "just give me a Word document with tracked changes," or similar.

-We therefore accept that for the foreseeable future, many research projects will choose to use WYSIWYG documents rather than typesetting languages.
+For the foreseeable future,
+many researchers will therefore continue to use WYSIWYG editors (and their associated formats) rather than switch to pure-text typesetting tools.
-We *hope* that hybrid systems will gain ground, and that programmers will finally have the decency to teach their tools how to work with the document formats that the other 90% of the human race prefers, but this will be the task of years.
+Hybrid systems like [Authorea][authorea] and [Overleaf][overleaf] may turn this cliff into a ramp, and programmers might finally have the decency to pay attention to the document formats that the other 99% of the human race prefers, but this will be the task of years.

-Since most researchers are already familiar with desktop WYSIWYG systems like Microsoft Word and cloud-based alternatives like Google Docs, this lesson will introduce two pure-text alternatives:
+Since most researchers are already familiar with desktop WYSIWYG systems like Microsoft Word and cloud-based alternatives like Google Docs, this lesson will cover two pure-text alternatives:
-LaTeX for papers,
-and Markdown for things like blogs and lab websites.
+Markdown for websites and blogs, and LaTeX for manuscripts.
 We recommend Markdown for the web because it does everything most people want HTML to do, without as much typing.
-We recommend *against* it for manuscripts, at least for now,
+We recommend *against* it for manuscripts (at least for now) because:

-because:
+*   Most journals don't accept it as a submission format.

-*   The odds are against your collaborators knowing it or your journal accepting it as a format.
+*   The odds are against senior collaborators being willing to adopt it.
+    (Of course,
+    the odds are also against them being willing to switch to LaTeX if they're not already using it...)
 *   It doesn't yet do many of the things researchers want (like bibliographic citations).

 LaTeX, on the other hand: